ExtendRealityLtd/VRTK/README.md

   rotation of the object in relation to the controller on snap.
   This is useful for picking up guns or swords where the relative rotation to the controller is important for ease of use.
+  * **Detatch Threshold:** The force amount when to detatch the object from the grabbed controller.
+If the controller tries to exert a force higher than this threshold on the object (from pulling it through another object or pushing it into another object) then the joint holding the object to the grabbing controller will break and the object will no longer be grabbed.
+  * **Joint Damper:** The amount to damper the spring effect when a grabbing controller grabs the object if it already has a joint attached.
+A higher number here will reduce the oscillation effect when moving jointed Interactable Objects.

 The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed or used